white-ceiling/scrobble-manager/README.md

 The date is in the timezone your computer uses.

-Make a new CSV containing ONLY the scrobble rows you want to delete.
+You can filter this CSV yourself to create a CSV containing ONLY the scrobble rows you want to delete.

+# Deleting scrobbles
 Use this command to delete your scrobbles when you have a CSV with only the scrobbles you want to delete.
 Replace path_to.csv with the path to the CSV you are using.

 `scrobble_manager.delete_scrobbles_from_csv(scrobbles_for_deletion_csv)`